huggingface/optimum-benchmark/README.md

 - HuggingFace hardware partners wanting to know how their hardware performs compared to another hardware on the same models.
 - HuggingFace ecosystem users wanting to know how their chosen model performs in terms of latency, throughput, memory usage, energy consumption, etc compared to another model.
-- Experimenting with hardware & backend specific optimizations & quantization schemes that can be applied to models and improve their computational/memory/energy efficiency.
+- Benchmarking hardware & backend specific optimizations & quantization schemes that can be applied to models and improve their computational/memory/energy efficiency.
 - [...]

 &#160;